Early Years Foundation Stage

 The Learning Environment as a teacher

 We recognise that the environment plays a key role in supporting and extending the children’s development and that the use of resources and the environment needs to be carefully planned.
-We have beautiful and spacious grounds and stunning purpose build school building, with a range of resources and equipment for the children to access in their learning.
-We aim to create an attractive, welcoming and stimulating learning environment which will encourage children to explore, investigate and learn through first-hand experience.
-We also aim to make it a place where children feel secure and confident, and are challenged to develop their independence.
-Children will have the freedom to move between the indoor and outdoor learning environment throughout the school day.
+We are creating an attractive, welcoming and stimulating learning environment which encourages children to explore, investigate and learn through first-hand experience.
+Our aim is for our learning environment to be a place where children feel secure and confident, and are challenged to develop their independence.
+Children have the freedom to move between the indoor and outdoor learning environment throughout the school day.

 The role of adults: